boobzzz/goit_pycore_finproj_g9/README.md

   This command returns the birthday data of a contact, if any, in the specified DD.MM.YYYY form.
 Example: `show-birthday Mike`.
 The user is going to be informed, if the requested contact is not found or has no birthday data saved.
 - all - Show all contacts in the address book with their data

   This command returns all the contacts currently present, including all their data: name, all phones, all email addresses, address and birth date.
+The bot also writes the amount of contacts found.
 - find - Search for contacts

   This command allows finding contacts by matching with the query.
 There are multiple ways to carry this out: one can look for a specific phone number like `find phone 0574443322`, but wildcard search is also supported - when the like keyword is used, for instance `find phone like 057444_322` would try to find any contacts which have a phone number where the `_` in the middle is any digit.
 A broader wildcard search is to be used with the '%' symbol.
 For instance, following the same example, one can try: `find phone like 057%`.
 The functionality allows similar usage for searching for the following contact attributes: **name**, **phone**, **email address**, **address** (any field), **city**, **street**, **building**, **birthday**.
+The bot also writes the amount of contacts found.
 - delete - Delete a contact by name

   This command allows deletion of an existing contact, specified by name.
 For example: `delete Mike`.
 The user is going to be informed if the contact is not present in the system.